Human responses to climate change

 Submissions by scientists

-Participating manuscripts will display here as we receive them.
-We expect another 1-2 to come in the next weeks.
+Participating manuscripts are accessible here.
 Note that you must be logged in as a member to access manuscripts details (see how here).

 Need of a Global Wetland Restoration Programme: Lessons from Finland